ganesh-code/NewsZilla-React/README.md

-# Getting Started with Create React App
+# Getting Started with NewsZilla app this app made with react function based component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## ScreenShorts of app Home page

 ## Available Scripts